 The Montreal Canadiens family has lost another warrior.

-Ken Reardon, Hall Of Fame defenseman, passed away today at the age of 86.
+Ken Reardon, Hockey Hall of Fame defenseman, passed away today at the age of 86.
 Reardon, one of the toughest defenseman of his time had been suffering from Alzheimer's disease.

-Reardon, an All Star in his time, played seven seasons with the Canadiens between 1940 and 1950 - his NHL years interupted by WWII service.
-After winning a pair of Stanley Cup with the Canadiens, Reardon had left the game a victim of mouning injuries before the age of 30.
+Reardon, an All-Star in his time, played seven seasons with the Canadiens between 1940 and 1950, his NHL years interrupted by WWII service.
+After winning a pair of Stanley Cup with the Canadiens, Reardon had left the game a victim of mounting injuries before the age of 30.

-He endeared himself to team mates with a rugged never say die style of play.
+He endeared himself to teammates with a rugged style of play.
 It is a little known fact, but Reardon was actually the last player to tend goal for a goaltender knocked out of a game in the era when teams carried only one netminder.
-He replaced Bill Durnan in a game against the Rangers on October 14, 1949.
+He replaced Bill Durnan in a game against the New York Rangers on October 14, 1949.

 In T.C.
 Deneault's comprehensive bio on Reardon, he once assessed himself in this manner:

 "I couldn't skate, I couldn't shoot, and I wasn't very intelligent.
 But I was spectacular"

 (Deneault's bio is a must read on Reardon.
 Check it out here.)

 After his retirement, Reardon served the Canadiens as a scout before being named team vice president.